 We are also available to assist with media relations and story development.
-Contact us to learn more or discuss a media opportunity.
+Contact us or our team to learn more or discuss a media opportunity.

 Utilize our photo galleries and always follow the style guidelines when creating marketing materials.
 Our images are copyright-protected, on-brand and should not be used for personal purposes.

 Find more information about NC State imagery standards.

 Alternative text – also called “alt tags,” “alt descriptions” and “alt text” – is the written copy that appears in place of an image on a webpage if the image fails to load.
 This text helps screen-reading tools describe images to visually-impaired readers, and also allows search engines like Google to better crawl and rank websites.